frzng/syslinavinici.cz/en_GB/_md_pages/what-can-you-do-for-sousliks-in-your-vineyard.md

 # Linking vineyards

 Not everywhere in the wine-growing region is suitable for sousliks.
 Areas between vineyards where it is overgrown, sloped, there are dense bushes or open fields are not very suitable for the sousliks.
-We therefore must try to interconnect colonies of sousliks to encourage individuals to meet and reproduction.
+We must, therefore, try to connect the current, isolated colonies of sousliks.
 Creating suitable belts between these areas is one method to help the sousliks.
-Also another method could be maintaining grass paths between these areas.
+Another method could be to the maintain grassy paths between these areas.

 # Feeding